The Modular Monolith: A Practical Middle Ground

 #Architecture#JavaScript#Node.js

-For an e-commerce platform, instead of one flat directory of controllers, services, and models, organize by domain:
+Imagine that you build an e-commerce platform.
+Instead of one flat directory with controllers, services and models, you organize the code by domain:

 src/